 It goes without saying, a wireless doorbell is going to give you a much better option when it comes to installation.

-Not only does it involve less drilling, you are also left with less holes in your door frame, bonus!
+Not only does it involve less drilling, but you are also left with fewer holes in your door frame, bonus!

 Sure, you might choose to screw the wireless push button into your door frame, instead of sticking it on with adhesive pads.

-But you do not have to get the wire from one side of the door to the other, like you would do for a wired doorbell.
+But you do not have to get the wire from one side of the door to the other as you would do for a wired doorbell.